Dash-Industry-Forum/dash.js/pages/advanced/dvb-font-downloading.md

 ### TTML Font Family Attribute

 The EBU-TT-D subtitles need to indicate that they want to use the downloaded font.
-To do this, they must use the same `fontFamily` name as described by the `dvb:fontFamily` attribute in the MPD.
+To do this, they must include the font family name within the comma-separated list of fonts in the [`tts:fontFamily`](https://www.w3.org/TR/ttml1/#style-attribute-fontFamily) attribute, and the name must match the value of the `dvb:fontFamily` attribute in the MPD.

 So, for example, if we have this attribute in an MPD,